ProUM: Projection-based Utility Mining on Sequence Data: Preliminaries and Problem Formulation

-\begin{definition}(high-utility sequential pattern, HUSP) \rm A sequence $ t $ is said to be a high-utility sequential pattern in \textit{D} (denoted as \textit{HUSP}) if its overall utility in $D$ satisfies: $HUSP \gets \{t|u(t)\geq \delta \times u(D)\}$, where $\delta$ is the minimum utility threshold $\delta$ (usually given as a percentage). \end{definition}
+\begin{definition}(high-utility sequential pattern, HUSP) \rm In a quantitative sequential database \textit{D}, a sequence $ t $ is said to be a high-utility sequential pattern (denoted as \textit{HUSP}) if its overall utility in $D$ satisfies: